oormicreations/VSEIndic/README.md

 You can import unicode text from a file and produce a sequence of hundreds of text strips in a single click by clicking the **Import Text** button.
 Specify the **Separator** character in the neighbouring box.
 If you wish to import one line per strip just type **\n** as separator.

+**Fit in range** will automatically fit the imported text within the specified range of frames.
+(Duration setting will be ignored).

 **Help | Source | Updates** brings you to this page on GitHub.